d2207197/confect/README.rst

 Calling ``confect.Conf()`` creates a new configuration manager object.
 All configuration properties resides in it.
 It is possible to create multiple ``Conf`` object, but normally, one ``Conf`` object per application.
-Initialize it in some module, then import and use it anywhere in your application.
+Initialize one in some module, then import and use it anywhere in your application.

 Put following lines in your application package.
 For example, in ``your_package.__init__.py``.